wearefrank/frank-runner/README.md

 # VSCode

-Choose one of the methods described in the sections below:
+Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
+See section [Switching projects](#switching-projects) for more information on the build.xml and restart.bat and how to add them to your project in case they don't exist yet.

 ## Task Explorer

-Install plugin Task Explorer and configure it to use ant.bat or any other ant installation by filling Path To Ant in the Extension Settings of Task Explorer to:
+Install plugin Task Explorer and configure it to use ant.bat or any other Ant installation by filling "Path To Ant" in the Extension Settings of Task Explorer with:

 C:\\path\\to\\frank-runner\\ant.bat

-Disable the Enable Ansicon For Ant option.
+Disable the "Enable Ansicon For Ant" option.
 Now you can use Task Explorer to either run the build.xml or the restart.bat in your project.

+Below the file explorer open the Task Explorer, select restart below ant or restart.bat below batch and click the Run button.

+## Task Explorer with Ansicon

-It is also possible to install Ansicon and fill Path To Ansicon in the Extension Settings of Task Explorer but your system might think Ansicon is malwar:
+It is also possible to install Ansicon and keep Ansicon enabled in the Task Explorer plugin but your system might think it is malwar:

 https://github.com/adoxa/ansicon/issues/30

 You can download Ansion at:

 https://github.com/adoxa/ansicon/releases

+Fill "Path To Ansicon" in the Extension Settings of Task Explorer with the path to Ansicon (and keep the "Enable Ansicon For Ant" option enabled) in case you would like to use Ansicon.

 ## Ant Target Runner